sleepy-nols/ansible-jellyfin/README.md

   - "80"
   - "443"
 ```
 Configuration of fail2ban parameters.
-You probably want to tweak these according to your userbase and threadmodel.
+You probably want to tweak these according to your userbase and threatmodel.
 ```yml
 jellyfin_fail2ban_maxretry: "3"
 jellyfin_fail2ban_bantime: "6000"